Gravitational Wave Astronomy With TianQin

 Recent advancements in $N$-body simulation tools (e.g., Asura-bridge and PeTar) have enabled star cluster formation simulations that resolve individual stars and binaries without gravitational softening within giant molecular clouds~\cite{2020MNRAS.493.3398W,2020MNRAS.497..536W,2021PASJ...73.1036H}.
 The SIRIUS project~\cite{2021PASJ...73.1036H,2021PASJ...73.1074F} specifically conducted simulations of globular cluster formation to investigate the emergence of VMSs via runaway collisions of stars, revealing that globular clusters tend to host IMBHs with masses on the order of $10^4~M_\odot$~\cite{fujii_wang_2024}.

 Another potential formation pathway for IMBHs in globular clusters is through hierarchical mergers of BBHs~\cite{giersz_leigh_2015}.
 It is similar to the scenario of runaway formation of VMS but the timescale may be much longer, as demonstrated in Figure~\ref{fig:imbh}.
-However, when considering the high recoil kick velocities of black holes following mergers, the formation rate of IMBHs via this channel is influenced by the escape velocity of globular clusters, the metallicity of the stars, and the spins of the black holes~\cite{mapelli_et_al_2021}.
+However, when considering the high recoil kick velocities of BHs following mergers, the formation rate of IMBHs via this channel is influenced by the escape velocity of globular clusters, the metallicity of the stars, and the spins of the BHs~\cite{mapelli_et_al_2021}.
 This scenario may play an important role in IMBH formation in nuclear star clusters~\cite{antonini_gieles_2019}.

 When globular clusters host an IMBH, a binary with IMBH and other stellar-mass BH or IMBH may form dynamically and generate GW signals during the inspiral and the merger phase, which may be possibly captured by the joint-detection of ground-based and space-borne GW detectors~\cite{Jani2020,torres-orjuela_2023}.